Jianyaogu/Fluxonium-offset-inverse-model/README.md

 Run:

-ML model/Generating experimental data for ML offset learning.ipynb
+Generating experimental data for ML offset learning.ipynb (except the last cell)

 This step:

 * fits resonator frequency vs flux
 * filters noisy points
-* automatically selects one flux period
+* automatically (or by hand) selects one flux period
-* resamples to fixed grid (121 points)
+* resamples to fixed grid (121 points or same as the points in a flux period used for training model)

 Output: